Josh Rojas Player Props: Diamondbacks vs. Padres

-On Saturday, Josh Rojas (.268 batting average in his past 10 games, with three doubles, three walks and five RBI) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Joe Musgrove.
-First pitch is at 8:10 PM ET.
+On Sunday, Josh Rojas (.262 batting average in his past 10 games, with three doubles, two walks and five RBI) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 4:10 PM ET.

-In his most recent appearance, he went 1-for-5 with an RBI against the Padres.
+In his last game he had a hitless performance (0-for-4) against the Padres.

 Josh Rojas Game Info & Props vs. the Padres